List of games in Star Trek: Tennis

 Tennis is clearly known and played in the Star Trek universe.
-In the Star Trek: The Next Generation episode Suspicions, Guinan comes to Dr. Beverly Crusher complaining of tennis elbow.
-Later in the episode, the doctor gifts Guinan with a new, state-of-the-art tennis racket, which she is sure will alleviate her elbow problems.
-As it turns out, Guinan was lying about playing tennis, but nonetheless the game is clearly known by the both of them, and the racket is real.
+In the Star Trek: The Next Generation episode "Suspicions", Guinan comes to Dr. Beverly Crusher complaining of tennis elbow.
+Later in the episode, the doctor gives Guinan a new, state-of-the-art tennis racket, which she is sure will alleviate her elbow problems.
+Guinan was lying about playing tennis, but nonetheless the game is clearly known by the both of them, and the racket is real.

-In Star Trek: Deep Space Nine, the Chief Medical Officer, Dr. Julian Bashir, during his childhood, briefly considered becoming a professional tennis player (DS9, episode 173, "Melora").
+In Star Trek: Deep Space Nine, Julian Bashir briefly considered becoming a professional tennis player (DS9, episode 173, "Melora").
 It is revealed that he was good enough to play at professional level; however, he chose medicine as his profession.

 Water polo

 Captain Jonathan Archer from Star Trek: Enterprise had a passion for water polo, a sport he enjoyed playing during his time on Earth.
-In the episode "Catwalk," he is shown watching a water polo match on a portable viewing device as he tries to fall asleep.
+In the episode "Catwalk," Archer is shown watching a water polo match on a portable viewing device as he tries to fall asleep.
 On several occasions, he is also seen bouncing a water polo ball off the wall in his quarters.

 Basketball

 In the Star Trek: Enterprise episode "The Forge", the bridge crew (except T'Pol) is briefly seen playing basketball.
-Doctor Phlox has amazing shot accuracy.

 Soccer/Football

-In the Star Trek: Enterprise episode "Minefield", Captain Archer mentions to Lieutenant Reed that England has made the World Cup Final (this being in 2152).
+In the Star Trek: Enterprise episode "Minefield", it is stated that England participated in the World Cup Final of 2152.